-- Spending on storage hardware and software by builders of private and public clouds
+- Spending on server, storage, network hardware/software, and deployment/support services by builders of enterprise and hosted private clouds

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 Key Questions Answered